 Shared tour: the prices range between 1200 PHP and 1400 PHP and include an English speaking guide, the lunch buffet, hotel pick up and snorkelling gear.
 Lunch is served during a stop on a beach and is often composed of grilled fish, grilled pork or chicken, rice, vegetables, shrimps and fruits.
 It’s not included the Ecotourism fee (200 PHP) and the rental fee for the kayak to visit the lagoons (about 200 PHP)

 Private tour: the prices range between 9000 PHP and 10000 PHP (up to 3 people) and include an English speaking guide, buffet lunch and snorkelling gear.
 It’s indeed the best way to enjoy islands and beaches as you can control the time to spend in each spot.
 Like in the shared tours, the Ecotourism fee and the kayak are not included.

 Tips: the Ecotourism fee last 10 days.
 Remember to keep it if you plan to do many boat tours.
-Bring with you a dry bag to avoid your value to get wet for the sprinkles of the waves and to wear water shoes because you often must walk in the shallow to reach the beaches and your boat.
-You can buy a dry bag in the several shops in El Nido and rent the water shoes in the office of the tour operator before departing (150 pesos).
+Bring with you a dry bag to avoid your value to get wet from the waves’ sprinkles and wear water shoes because you often must walk in the shallow to reach the beaches and your boat.
+You can buy a dry bag in the several shops in El Nido and rent the water shoes in the tour operator’s office before departing (150 pesos).